Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 The general structure of a Scilla contract is given in the code fragment below:

-+ It starts with the declaration of ``scilla_version``, which indicates which major Scilla version the contract uses.
++ The contract starts with the declaration of ``scilla_version``, which indicates which major Scilla version the contract uses.

 + Then follows the declaration of a ``library`` that contains purely mathematical functions, e.g., a function to compute the boolean